 Cambodia Postpones High School Exit Exam Due To Border Clashes

-Naron said, candidates, who have fled their homes for safe areas in other provinces will be eligible to sit for the exam in those provinces.
+Naron said candidates, who have fled their homes for safe areas in other provinces will be eligible to sit for exam in those provinces.

 According to the education ministry, some 600 schools in five border provinces have been closed so far, affecting 150,000 students and more than 6,000 teachers.

-The border clashes between Thailand and Cambodia entered its fourth day yesterday.
+The border clashes between Thailand and Cambodia entered the fourth day on Sunday.

 More than 100 people have been killed or injured on both sides, and over 100,000 people have been evacuated to safe areas, according to figures provided by the two countries.

-Each side of the two sides accused the other of violating international law and opening fire first.– NNN-AKP
+Each side of the two sides has accused the other of violating the international law and opening fire first.

 Legal Disclaimer: